bregman-arie/infraform/README.md

 Add new scenarios in `infraform/scenarios`.
 Scenario format depends on the platform.
 Any Scenario can be jinja2 template in order to get certain input from the user and not use fixed values.

+## Development

+If you are interested in developing Infraform further, please read [here](docs/developer.md)

 ## Contributions

 To contribute to the project use GitHub pull requests.